MENU

 • Tax revenues from iGaming companies will be allocated as follows: 40% to the public treasury, 40% to tourism development, and 20% to mental health promotion.

-As in the rest of the Latin American countries, the most commonly used payment methods are the following:
+The most commonly used payment methods are the following:

 Credit/Debit Cards Visa and MasterCard.

-Bank Transfers Banco de Comercio, Banco de Crédito del Perú, Banco Interamericano de Finanzas (BanBif), Banco Pichincha or BBVA
+Bank Transfers Banco de Comercio, Banco de Crédito del Perú, Banco Interamericano de Finanzas (BanBif), Banco Pichincha or BBVA.

 E-Wallets Neteller, PayPal, Skrill, AstroPay, EntroPayCredit/Debit Cards: Visa and MasterCard.